DavidTeun/Computer-Science-for-Business-Analytics/README.md

 This function uses the output of the clustering algorithm, the data set and the candidate matrix in order to evaluate the performance of the method.

 **dupepredictor**
-This function takes all functions into a single function in order to conveniently predict duplicates and evaluate the method
+This function takes all functions into a single function in order to conveniently predict duplicates and evaluate the method using pair quality, pair completeness, F1 and F1*.

-**booteval**
+**booteval & tune**

-**tune**
+This function computes bootstrapes and outputs bootstrap results and averages.
+For the bootstrap results, test data sets are used.
+For the two tune functions, train data sets are used.

-Two tune functions are defined in order to optimalize the choice of bands, rows and the clustering threshold.
+**Coding buddy** Florien Muntinga